 Breakfast is provided each day, with either lunch or dinner on most days as well.
 You will be responsible for either lunch or dinner each day (on some days during the trip we will provide both lunch and dinner, meaning that one other day you will be responsible for both lunch and dinner, but it balances out!).
 We will always ensure you are near good and inexpensive restaurants for these meals.
 Meals that we share as a group will be homemade buffet style or generous packed lunches, depending on the schedule on a particular day.
 We are often joined by marvelous cooks, and we invite everyone to share in the preparation of meals and cleanup as a fun and creative way of building community.

 We pick up our retreat guests from Belfast City Centre, at around 2pm on the day the retreat begins.
 You are also welcome to make your own way to the retreat cottages for check in between 4-6pm on that day.
 Flights to Dublin Airport are often significantly cheaper than to Belfast, and there is a direct bus from Dublin Airport to Belfast, taking less than two hours.
-If flying to Dublin Airport please time your flight to arrive by 9.30am on May 31 (Gareth Higgins trip) or June 17 (Kathleen Norris & Gareth Higgins trip), or August 19 (David Wilcox & Gareth Higgins trip).
+If flying to Dublin Airport please time your flight to arrive by 9.30am on May 31 (Gareth Higgins trip), June 17 (Kathleen Norris & Gareth Higgins trip), or August 19 (David Wilcox & Gareth Higgins trip).
 If possible, it's often a good idea to arrive a day or more before the retreat begins, to adjust to the time difference, jet lag, etc., and because the retreat check in is not available until 4pm.
 We are happy to advise on accommodation options and itineraries before or after the retreat.
 We will send specific details closer to the time.
 Please note that if you're arriving a day or two early, you'll not be able to stay in our accommodations––we recommend booking a hotel in Belfast City Centre.

 Currency & Money

 Bring at least $30 per day for a meal, drinks, etc. ATMs are as widely available as in the US, and credit cards are accepted almost everywhere.
 The trip takes place entirely in northern Ireland, which uses the UK Pound Sterling.
-Please note that if you're traveling through the Republic of Ireland is the Euro - but UK sterling is accepted in Dublin airport.
+Please note that the currency in the Republic of Ireland is the Euro - but UK sterling is accepted in Dublin airport.